 Brolly laments that there is less scope for GAA players to tend to their careers now.
 He wrote that every member of the Derry All-Ireland winning team of 1993 was either a tradesmen or a professional.
 Nowadays, he claims players live like eternal students.

-In honour of his attempts to keep the tradition of GAA solicitors going, we're plumping for Tomás Corrigan, who is a trainee solicitor at Arthur Cox.
+In honour of his attempts to keep the tradition of GAA solicitors going, we're plumping for Tomás Corrigan, who is an associate solicitor at Arthur Cox.